mim/mim.github.io/work/k12/index.md

   * I sometimes teach computer science at Brooklyn College
   * I write computer programs that try to understand sound
     * And other signals
+  * I like coding because it lets me express myself
+    * And it's fun to create whatever I want

 ## I work at Meta (Reality Labs)